jamiefor3/Python_Data_Project/README.md

 # The Analysis
+### **Important**

+The data set used in this analysis contains job posting's of data jobs from all around the world during 2023.
+The Salaries were all in $USD and have been converted into £GBP using the current exchange rate as of January 4th 2025 ($1 = £0.8), therefore the salaries may differ slightly based on when you are reading this.
 ## 1. What are the most demanded skills for the top 3 most popular data roles?
 To find the most demanded skills for the top 3 most popular data roles, I filtered out those positions by which ones were the most popular, and got the top 5 skills for these top 3 roles.
 This code highlights the most popular data job titles and their top skills, showing which skills you should pay attention to depending on the role you're targeting.